Competitive mobile game maker Skillz will do a quick IPO at $3.5 billion valuation

 By 2018, Skillz had hit a $400 million run rate.
 Rivals like Sony and Amazon took Skillz on, but they faltered.
 Skillz continued to grow, and it now has more than 200 employees.

-Skillz said the No. 1 player in the world for its mobile esports platform in 2019 was Jennifer “HestiaX” Tu.
-She ranks sixth on the list of the world’s top-earning esports players across the entire esports industry.
+Skillz said in 2019 the No. 1 player in the world for its mobile esports platform was Jennifer “HestiaX” Tu.
+She ranks sixth on the list of the world’s top-earning esports players across the entire industry.
 She won $3.96 million in 2019 and $5.33 million over the past decade in mobile esports.
-Players like Tu were the foundation for further growth, as a lot of people saw her success and wanted to cash in too.
+Players like Tu have paved the way for additional growth, as a lot of people saw her success and wanted to cash in too.

 Paradise said the company is projecting 2022 revenue of $555 million, a 57% compound annual growth rate from expected 2020 revenues of about $225 million (which would be up about 88% from 2019).
-Paradise and founder and chief revenue officer Casey Chafkin will continue to lead the company.
+Paradise and Chafkin will continue to lead the company.

 Paradise said about 10 different SPACs were pursuing the Skillz deal, but he has known Sloan and his team (Jeff Sagansky and Eli Baker) for a while.
 In 1999, Sloan was a founding investor and board member at ZeniMax Media, which went on to become a huge company with Bethesda Game Studios, owner of the Skyrim and Doom franchises, among other games.
 Sloan’s team took fantasy sports betting company DraftKings public through a SPAC in April.